supermarsx/sora-json-prompt-crafter/readme.md

 - Shared links append `?ref=share` for referral tracking
 - Internationalization support for English, Spanish and other 2 dozens of locales
 - Works offline thanks to service worker caching of assets
+- Automatically checks for service worker updates on load and when opening the Settings panel

 Example JSON output: